alexandergrib/fitness_master/README.md

 ### Manual testing

+I opened the live site in the browser and clicked links as appropriate and input data where necessary.
+I also tried to check inputs by entering incorrect information or missing any altogether to ensure logic flows correctly.
+I also tried to access pages where user login required by entering corresponding url into navigation bar, to ensure users get redirected either back to the home page or 404 page.

 General navigation testing
 1. Upon landing onto main page, navigate to register page and create new account.